An evaluation of the Suspect Target Management Plan (Revised)

 The objective of the present study is to determine: (1) whether these programs reduce crime; (2) how these programs reduce crime (i.e., through deterrence or incapacitation); (3) to determine whether (1) and (2) differ for juveniles or Aboriginal people.

-This study compared the outcomes of individuals in the 12 months before and after placement on STMP-II (n=10,103) and DV-STMP (n=1,028).
+This study compared the outcomes of individuals in the 12 months before and after placement on STMP-II (n=10,106) and DV-STMP (n=1,028).
 The investigation of STMP-II focuses on a subset of violent and property crimes to avoid reporting/detection bias.
 The investigation of DV-STMP focuses on domestic violence related crimes since they are the focus of the program.
 These crimes are, however, likely to be influenced by reporting bias.
-As such, caution is recommended when interpreting these estimates.
+Due to methodological constraints, caution is recommended when interpreting the non-causal, associative estimates reported in this bulletin.

 The findings can be summarised as follows:

-- Although STMP-II is associated with an increased risk of imprisonment, the program predominately reduces crime through deterrence rather than incapacitation.
+• Although STMP-II is associated with an increased risk of imprisonment, the association between STMP-II and crime is likely driven by deterrence, not incapacitation.

-- DV-STMP is not associated with an increased risk of imprisonment, and therefore, operates through deterrence.
+• DV-STMP is not associated with an increased risk of imprisonment.

-- The reduction in crime associated with STMP-II for juveniles is larger than it is for adults.
-There is no increase in the risk of a prison sentence associated with STMP-II for juveniles.
-Therefore, STMP-II operates through deterrence for juveniles.
+• The reduction in crime associated with STMP-II for juveniles is larger than it is for adults.

 Download this publication